C-Undritz/Boardgame-Bazaar/README.md

 3. A contact function/form that will allow the sending of feedback to an existing email.
 4. Clear and obvious links to social media platforms.
 5. Feedback animations to provide players with clear interaction cues.
-6. Nice to have: Interactive functions for user to provide feedback on a recipe and to view feedback provided by others.
+6. Interactive functions for user to rate and review a game, and to view feedback provided by others.

 <div align="right"><a href="#top">Contents Table</a></div>

 ------